Material Aspects

 Getting to France and Back

-The British pilgrimage for 2023 begins with Mass in Westminster Cathedral, London at 7 am on Friday, 26 May 2023.
-Accommodation on the Friday night is in an Ibis hotel outside Paris.
+Coaches leave Brompton Oratory (London SW7 2RP) and St. Mary Magdalen, Wandsworth (London SW18 2QU) on the Friday before Pentecost (22 May for 2026).
+The British pilgrimage begins with Mass.
+Accommodation on the Friday night is in an Ibis hotel (there are two!) outside Paris.
 Pilgrims will be paired up in twin rooms unless they pay a single supplement.
-The pilgrims stay in Chartres on the Monday evening (L'Hotel, 28 rue du grand Faubourg, 28 000 Chartres - Tel: +33/2 37 18 52 77) and the evening meal (also at the hotel) is included in the pilgrimage cost.
-On Tuesday, 30 May, there is Mass in the Crypt of Chartres Cathedral before the coach takes us back to London, arriving around 8 pm.
+The pilgrims stay at a hotel in Chartres on the Monday evening and the evening meal (also at the hotel) is included in the pilgrimage cost.
+On Pentecost Tuesday (26 May for 2026), there is Mass in t Chartres before the coaches take us back to London, arriving around 8 pm.

 Food during the pilgrimage

 Notre-Dame de Chrétienté supplies water at each halt throughout the walk and at the evening campsite.
 At the campsite, hot soup and bread is available in the evenings and a simple breakfast (coffee, hot chocolate and bread and jam) is available in the mornings.
 Pilgrims should, however, bring with them their own food, enough for three cold picnic lunches and to supplement the evening soup and morning breakfast.
 This should be organised in England as there are very limited opportunities to buy anything during the pilgrimage.
-Dinner on the Friday evening is not organised, but there are restaurants near the hotel.
-Dinner on Monday is included as is breakfast on Saturday and Tuesday mornings and a picnic lunch en route to Paris on Tuesday.
+Dinner on the Friday evening is not organised, but there are restaurants near one hotel and a restaurant in the other hotel.
+Dinner on Monday is included as is breakfast on Saturday and Tuesday mornings.

 Assistance during the walk